 When you are first time entering the system, you are receiving for free one long number called a private key, which is randomly picked and serves you like a password that only you know.
-In the beginning it was recommended to write it down on paper.
+In the beginning it was recommended to save it somewhere.

 If anyone ever finds out your private key, they can steal all your money, by simply sending it to themselves.
 If you lose that private key, you can’t access your money, and no one can help you.

-With blockchain, mistakes are unreversible, there is no support to help you.
+With blockchain, everything, including mistakes are unreversible, there is no support to help you.